tlockney/quickpost/README.md

 ### Writing Posts

 1. **Start typing** - Begin writing in the markdown editor
 2. **Auto title extraction** - Title field automatically populates from your first heading or frontmatter
 3. **Edit title** - Click the title field to manually override the extracted title
 4. **Save post** - Use Ctrl/Cmd+S or click Save button
 5. **Export** - Download your post as a markdown file

 ### File Organization

-Posts are automatically organized in the `posts/` directory:
+Posts are automatically organized in the posts directory (defaults to `./posts` in your current working directory, or the custom directory you specify):

 ```
 posts/